TAMUparametric/PPOPT/README.md

 ## Completed Features

 - Solver interface for mpLPs and mpQPs with the following algorithms
-    1. Serial and Parallel Combinatorial Algorithm
+    1. Serial and Parallel Combinatorial Algorithms
-    2. Serial and Parallel Geometrical Algorithm
+    2. Serial and Parallel Geometrical Algorithms
-    3. Serial and Parallel Graph based Algorithm
+    3. Serial and Parallel Graph based Algorithms
 - Solver interface for mpMILPs and mpMIQPs with the following algorithms
     1. Enumeration based algorithm
 - Multiparametric solution export to C++, JavaScript, and Python